-In 1978 SEK was appointed by the Swedish government to administer the Swedish CIRR system.
+SEK was appointed by the Swedish government to administer the Swedish CIRR system in 1978.

-CIRR stands for Commercial Interest Reference Rate and is based on an arrangement agreed by the OECD member states.
-The arrangement, called the "consensus agreement", provides guidelines for export of capital goods and services.
-Deficits that might emanate from the CIRR system are absorbed by the government, hence the phrase "government supported interest rate" is sometimes used.
-Financing is granted in accordance with the consensus agreement guidelines re. credit tenors, advance payments and interest rates.
+CIRR stands for commercial interest reference rate and is based on an arrangement agreed by OECD member states.
+This arrangement, called the "consensus agreement", provides guidelines for the export of capital goods and services.
+Deficits that might emanate from the CIRR system are absorbed by the government and the phrase "governmentsupported interest rate" is consequently sometimes used.
+Financing is granted in accordance with the consensus agreement guidelineswith regard to credit tenors, advance payments and interest rates.

-CIRR rates can be offered by SEK for financing of Swedish exports if it can be assumed that a competing foreign exporter, because of foreign government support, can offer preferential conditions and, that such preferential conditions, are a prerequisite for the realization of the export transaction.
+CIRR rates can be offered by SEK to finance Swedish exports if it can be assumed that a competing foreign exporter could offer preferential terms because of foreign government support and that such preferential terms are necessary for the export transaction to go ahead.

-Normally the application for CIRR rate is sent directly to SEK.
+Applications for CIRR rates are usually sent directly to SEK.
 Both banks and exporters may apply.

-Application for CIRR rate should be sent to SEK before the date of signing of the commercial contract.
-SEK will in such case determine the applicable CIRR rate.
+Applications for CIRR rates should be sent to SEK before the date for the signing of the commercial contract.
+Where relevant, SEK will determine the applicable CIRR rate.
 SEK will offer a market rate*) if the commercial contract is signed before the date of application.

-*SEK's Market rateSEK Export Finance will give indications for market rates over the phone.
+*SEK's market rateSEK Export Finance can provide indications of market rates by telephone.

 SEK has a standard application form.